-Back in the day, advertising was the primary way of attracting attention to your brand.
-Fast forward to 2023, and things have changed.
-Consumers have become more savvy and discerning.
-They want to know more about your brand than what you tell them in a 10-second commercial.
+Back in the day, television advertisements and billboards were the primary medium to get more people to notice your brand.
+Cut to 2023, and running a successful brand is not as simple.
+People have become more savvy and discerning.
+They are more keen to learn about your brand than what you can tell them in a 10-second commercial.

 But why are brand communities so effective?